Free-Geek/JavaScript-2/README.md

 Let's start off by making a simple object with at least 3 properties representing qualities of your favorite actor.
 You can choose any properties you want but `name`, `age`, or `films` would be a good place to start.

 __Activity #2:__

 Let's keep going -- make a couple more actor objects and put them inside of an array.
 Iterate over (loop through) this array and console.log out their names.

 __Activity #3:__
 I'll provide you with an array of objects representing users in a fictional system.
 Iterate over all of the users and filter the list so we end up with array of only the admins in our system.

+## Additional Activities (Advanced)

+__Bonus Activity #1:__

+A slug in web development refers to the hyphen-separated text you see in a URL, for example in the URL `www.hello.com/greetings/it-is-nice-to-meet-you` the slug is `it-is-nice-to-meet-you`.
+Write a "de-slugify" function that takes in a slug and does its best to return a human readable string.

+__Bonus Activity #2:__
+Modify the String prototype itself to create a method that repeats a string `x` amount of times, where `x` is a positive number. [(Answer here)](https://www.sitepoint.com/5-typical-javascript-interview-exercises/)

+__Bonus Activity #3:__
+Using the `filter` method on the Array prototype, filter out all odd values from the following array: `[414, 19, 54, 2913, 0, 882, 124]`.
+Use the MDN Documentation for examples on how this method works.

 ## Additional Resources